|Title:||Head Coach Emeritus|

 Following the historic 30-5 campaign, Byrd earned a number of postseason honors, including being named Hugh Durham National Coach of the Year, NABC District 3 Coach of the Year, TSWA Men’s College Basketball Coach of the Year, and Atlantic Sun Conference Coach of the Year.
 He was also a finalist for the Clair Bee National Coach of the Year Award, the Jim Phelan National Coach of the Year Award, and the Skip Prosser Man of the Year Award.

-Byrd, who has roamed the sidelines for more than a quarter century, turned in one of his finest coaching jobs in 2009-10.
+Byrd, who has roamed the sidelines for more than three decades, turned in one of his finest coaching jobs in 2009-10.
 After losing the core nucleus of three consecutive NCAA Tournament teams and welcoming eight newcomers, Byrd directed the Bruins to a share of their third Atlantic Sun Conference regular season championship in five years.

 The lightning quick floor general Alex Renfroe became the second Bruin to earn All-America honors from the Associated Press.
 Renfroe was also named All-District by the NABC and Basketball Times and a Mid-Major All-American by CollegeInsider.com and CollegeHoopsNet.com.